 Neither rain nor sleet nor snow...

-If we had it our way, every run would start and finish in perfect weather (and the occasional glass of Scotch would replace a recovery drink).
-But Mother Nature’s idea of perfect isn’t always a picturesque sunset or a sunny beach.
-For those of us not living in a running commercial, sometimes the long-mileage day may start with a thunderstorm or a few inches of snow.
-On days like these, instead of rolling over and heading back to sleep, grab a good running jacket and start pounding out those miles.
-Whether you’re just heading around the block a few times, working on your interval training or putting in a marathon, we’ve found the best running jackets for soldiering through the tough stuff.
+If we had it our way, every run would start and finish in perfect weather.
+But Mother Nature’s idea of perfect isn’t always warm sun and a cool breeze.
+For those of us not living in a Nike commercial, sometimes the long mileage day may start with a thunderstorm or a few inches of snow.
+Instead of rolling over and heading back to sleep, grab a good running jacket and start pounding out those miles.
+Whether you’re just heading around the block a few times, working on your interval training or putting in a marathon, these running jackets are made for soldiering through the tough stuff.